Pam1024/Tensorflow_Loan_Default_Prediction/README.md

 ### For this project, we completed below tasks

-**1. Data Exploratoion :** Get an understanding for which variables are important, view summary statistics, and visualize the data
+**1. Data Exploration :** Get an understanding for which variables are important, view summary statistics, and visualize the data

 **2. Data PreProcessing :** Remove or fill any missing data.
 Remove unnecessary or repetitive features.
 Convert categorical string features to dummy variables